Code-Institute-Submissions/Chilli-Growers/README.md

 All content was written by me.

+Chilli descriptions adapted from [Pepper Scale](https://www.pepperscale.com/)

 Images within the guide were taken by me.

 ### Media
-- The photos used in this site were obtained from ...
+- Some photos were obtained from google images.

 ### Acknowledgements